 Lyme disease is most prevalent in the Northern Hemisphere, especially in some areas of the United States.
 It isn’t as commonly seen in cats as it is in dogs and humans for some reason cats seem more resistant to the disease.

 The name originates from the town of Lyme in Connecticut where the disease was first recognised in 1975.

-A lot of cats display no symptoms at all, however, some may develop the following:
+A lot of cats display no signs at all; however, some may develop the following:

 - Lameness with shifting from limb to limb

 Diagnosis can be made via an in-clinic blood test; however, many cats can be infected with the bacterium and display no symptoms.
 So a positive blood test doesn’t necessarily mean that the cat is sick from Lyme disease.
 Therefore diagnosis is typically made by presenting symptoms in conjunction with a positive blood test.

 Antibiotics are to kill the B. burgdorferi bacterium.
 Doxycycline is the antibiotic of choice, followed by Amoxicillin.
 Antibiotic therapy will be necessary for four weeks.
 Sometimes illness will reoccur and a second treatment will be required.

 Anti-inflammatory drugs for cats with polyarthritis.